-Even if you are unable to offer a lump-sum payment, you can still insist on a reduced debt amount with monthly payments.
+Even if you’re unable to offer a lump-sum payment, you can still insist on a reduced debt amount with monthly payments.

 Debt buyers purchase debts for pennies on the dollar

 How much a debt buyer pays for an account depends a lot on the age and type of debt.
-Recent debts can be purchased for .6 to .7 cents on the dollar and older accounts can be purchased for as little as .2 cents on the dollar.
-Rarely should there be any reason for you to pay the full dollar amount requested by a debt collector.
+Recent debts can be purchased for 10 cents on the dollar and older accounts can be purchased for as little as two cents on the dollar.
+Rarely is there any occasion for you to pay the full dollar amount requested by a collection agency that has purchased the debt.

 The older the debt, the lower your settlement offer.
 The debt may be on its second or even third round of debt collectors.
 This is good news for settling debt for pennies on the dollar.
 Now you know for sure the second or third debt collector has paid even less for the debt.